19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 [15/2008]

+[Act 33 of 2018 wef 01/11/2019]

-(2) In subsection (1), “relevant contract” means a contract referred to in section 5(1)(a) (contract for the sale of goods or the provision of services) or (c) (contract for the lease of residential premises that does not exceed 2 years) of the Small Claims Tribunals Act (Cap.
-308), and does not include a hire-purchase agreement or sale of immovable property.
+(2) In subsection (1), “relevant contract” means a contract mentioned in paragraph 1(a) or (c) of the Schedule to the Small Claims Tribunals Act (Cap.
+308), but does not include a contract relating to the sale of immovable property.

+[Act 33 of 2018 wef 01/11/2019]

+(2A) For the avoidance of doubt, subsections (1)(b) and (2) to (5) of section 5 of the Small Claims Tribunals Act shall apply, with the necessary modifications, to a Small Claims Tribunal exercising the jurisdiction conferred by subsection (1).

 [15/2008]

-(2A) For the avoidance of doubt, subsections (2) to (5) of section 5 of the Small Claims Tribunals Act shall apply, with the necessary modifications, to a Small Claims Tribunal exercising the jurisdiction conferred by subsection (1).

-[15/2008]
+[Act 33 of 2018 wef 01/11/2019]

 (3) For the purposes of determining whether an action under section 6(1) exceeds the District Court limit or the Magistrate’s Court limit within the meaning of the State Courts Act (Cap.
 321), such an action shall be deemed to be a claim founded on contract.